 “For me, the world is my space.
 There are so many fantastic wines out there.
 Life is boring if you only enjoy one thing.
 Humans are people of complexity.
 Me, I am attracted to layers.
 Every glass I drink should bring out different nuances that satisfy me.”

 Shortly after his big move, Jean-Noel started a winery using the name of his family’s 900-year-old castle in France.
 Moving to California was a big jump into unknown territory, but the name Chateau Potelle allowed him to keep his values and traditions close.
 It wasn’t until years later that Jean-Noel added VGS, letters inspired by what he called his “American Education.”

 One day in his tasting room, Jean-Noel had a visitor who asked him how he rated wine for the French government.
 Jean-Noel thought for a moment and, with a sense of humor, replied, “Good shit, bad shit.”

 The visitor, of course, laughed, then raised his glass and said, “Well, this is very good shit.”

-Two weeks later, the Chateau Potelle tasting room was busier than ever, and the name had stuck.
-Guests were coming to taste what friends had declared was, “very good shit.”
+Two weeks later, the Chateau Potelle tasting room was busier than ever and the name had stuck.
+Guests were coming to taste what friends had declared to be “very good shit.”

 When asked about his winemaking philosophy, Jean-Noel replied, “Good wine is great, but our mood heavily influences the experience of wine.
 That is why my mission is to help Americans loosen up and listen to their mood.
 I want people to inspect their mood because that is a key factor to enjoying life.
 If you listen to your mood it will lead you to where you want to drink.
 Wine is for everyone.
 The more you experiment, the more you understand your mood and ultimately your palate.
 That is what matters most.”